-Jana Liekam is a young woman working in investment banking and she has big ambitions.
-After she is wrongly fired, she is quickly pulled into a scheme controlled by her the head of her former company.
+Jana Liekam (portrayed by Paula Beer) is a young woman working in investment banking and she has big ambitions.
+After she is wrongly fired, she is quickly pulled into a scheme controlled by the head of her former company.
 Jana’s given her dream job in Frankfurt but everything comes with a price.
 And on Bad Banks, everyone has their own designs on power and money.

 The show bounces around between Luxembourg and Frankfurt, among other spots.
 As such, there’s a mix of German, French, and English.
 Once you start watching Bad Banks, it can be difficult to stop!

 In addition to Beer, the show also features Tobias Moretti who portrays Quirin Sydow, the chief financial officer of Deutsche Global Invest.

 Dark is the first original German series on Netflix.
 Set in Southwestern Germany, the show delivers on the promise of the title.
 After children begin to vanish in the town, families begin a frantic search to find them.
 But their search takes them where they least expect it: time travel into the past.

 Das Boot sails again.
 The thrilling book turned dramatic film is now a television series.
 A sequel to the 1981 film, the series picks up roughly nine months later in 1942.
 The series follows the life and work of a crew for a German U-boat as well as the French Resistance.